 ANPP Forage Proportion

 The keyword “ANPPForageProp” is followed by a decimal value between 0 and 1 representing the proportion of annual growth that is assumed to be available as forage.
 The default value for this parameter is 0.66 (see 2.2.2).

-Minimum Browse in Reach Proportion
+MinBrowsePropInReach

+The keyword “MinBrowsePropinReach” is followed by a decimal value between 0 and 1 representing a minimum threshold for PropInReach, below which a cohort is assumed to have entirely escaped browsing even if the cohort has not attained BrowseBiomassThresholdMax.

+Minimum Biomass Threshold for Escape

-The keyword “MinBrowsePropinReach” is followed by a decimal value between 0 and 1 representing the minimum proportion of a cohort’s available forage that must be considered within browser reach in order for the cohort to be susceptible to browsing (2.2.1).
-Cohorts with browse in reach proportions less than this threshold are considered “escaped” from the browse reach, and none of their forage is available to the browser.
+The keyword “BrowseBiomassThresholdMin ” is followed by a decimal value between 0 and 1 representing the proportion of maximum biomass below which a cohort is entirely susceptible to browse.
+This threshold (BrowseBiomassThresholdMin times Maximum Biomass) represents juvenile trees that are entirely reachable by browsers.
+Cohorts with browse in reach proportions greater than this biomass threshold are able to partially escape browse, as described in section 3.9.

+Maximum Biomass Threshold for Escape

+The keyword “BrowseBiomassThresholdMax” is followed by a decimal value between 0 and 1 representing the proportion of maximum biomass above which a cohort is entirely escaped browse.
+For cohorts with biomass less than BrowseBiomassThresholdMax and greater than BrowseBiomassThresholdMin, the proportion of browse is calculated as one minus the ratio of cohort biomass to BrowseBiomassThresholdMax.
+This functional relationship is a linear decrease in the proportion of the cohort biomass in reach, until the cohort totally escapes browse.

 Browse Biomass Threshold

-The keyword “BrowseBiomassThreshold” is followed by a decimal value between 0 and 1 representing the proportion of the ecoregion maximum potential biomass when a cohort begins to escape browse (2.2.1).
+The keyword “BrowseBiomassThreshold” is followed by a decimal value between 0 and 1 representing the proportion of the ecoregion maximum potential biomass when a site ceases to be browsed (2.2.1).
 This proportion (multiplied by the ecoregion maximum potential biomass) defines the threshold at which cumulative biomass represents cohorts above the reach of browsers.

 Proportion of Longevity to Escape Browse